-I refuse to celebrate violence, including by a government, no matter how justifiable.
+I refuse to celebrate violence, no matter how justifiable.
 Though perhaps sometimes necessary (e.g., for food, for survival, etc.), it is always reprehensible and should be minimized.

 Though an artificially intelligent (AI) robot might someday look and behave just like a human, how do its internal ‘mental’ states compare with a human’s.
 Is it possible for a robot, which behaves in a way that a human interprets as kindness or empathy, actually to be internally loving, kind, compassionate, sympathetic, attached, etc.?
 Can love be stored in a file on a computer disk, and what would be in such a file?
 Was the file designed by someone and/or was it constructed inductively from a history of sensor (infrared, microphone, etc.) data organized by machine learning algorithms?
 Can those algorithms modify themselves; if yes, to what extent?

 Similarly, can different species (or even different people) ever really empathize with or understand each other, and does it matter?
 Does anyone care whether the happiness of a dog is the same as the happiness of a human, as long as the dog is wagging its tail or behaving affectionately, and as long as we believe the dog isn’t secretly plotting to hurt us?